ixjlyons/pelican-ghp/content/pages/home.rst

        <img src="../images/north-coast.jpg" width=150 height=150/>
    </figure>

+I am an engineer working on digital signal processing and inertial navigation.
-I am a PhD student in the Mechanical and Aerospace Engineering department at UC Davis.
-I work in the `Robotics, Autonomous Systems, and Controls Laboratory (RASCAL) <https://research.engineering.ucdavis.edu/rascal/>`_, where I develop ways for humans with disabilities to control machines.
+I am currently in the finishing stretch of my PhD in Mechanical and Aerospace Engineering department at UC Davis.

-My primary research interests include electrophysiological signal acquisition and processing, the combination of human and machine learning, and their use for the control of computer and machine interfaces.
+I'm interested in electrophysiological signal acquisition and processing, the combination of human and machine learning, and their use for the control of computer and machine interfaces.
 In English: I'm fascinated by the fact that our bodies produce electrical signals that can be detected, understood, and used to control things.

 Projects